 BARC is a Special Services club - A special program exists to recognize those clubs who do more than the usual for their communities and for Amateur Radio.
 These well-rounded groups are the Special Service Clubs (SSCs).
 SSCs are the leaders in their Amateur Radio communities.
 They're the ones with the active training classes, the publicity program and the members who actively pursue technical projects and operating activities.

-The Brightleaf Amateur Radio Club will have its regular meeting at 7:30 PM Tuesday, October 10, at VFW Post 7032 on 1108 Mumford Road in Greenville.
-The program: A video about the technology of Apollo 11.
-Very interesting facts.
-The video is very informative about some of the technical problems they overcame.
+The Brightleaf Amateur Radio Club will have its next regular meeting at 7 PM, Tuesday, June 11, at VFW Post 7032 on 1108 Mumford Road in Greenville.

 VE sessions are held every two months on the THIRD Tuesday of EVEN months except for special circumstances.
 All sessions will accept walk-ins.
 Please bring the following:

 If you are applying for a new license and you do not have an FCC Registration Number (FRN), you will be required to use your Social Security Number (SSN) the first time.
 It is best to go to the FCC web site and register to immediately receive an FRN number.
 Go to http://wireless.fcc.gov/uls/index.htm?job=home and register with the FCC and get your FRN.
 It's a simple process.